-The Applied Mathematics Departmental Undergraduate Group (AMDUG) aims to bring together students who have an interest in applied mathematics to share resources, develop relationships with faculty, and organize lectures.
-Since Applied Mathematics is inherently cross-diciplinary, the AMDUG welcomes students from all concentrations which involve a mathematical aspect.
-By building a community of students with diverse interests, unified by mathematics, we hope to make the Brown undergraduate experience richer and more fulfilling.
+The goals of the Applied Mathematics Departmental Undergraduate Group (AMDUG) are to bring together Brown students who have a common interest in Applied Mathematics.
+The goal of the AMDUG is to share resources and talent, develop relationships with faculty and each other, and organize lectures and inspiring events.
+Since Applied Mathematics is inherently cross disciplinary, the AMDUG welcomes students from all concentrations which involve some aspect of a mathematical nature.
+It is hoped that by developing and nurturing a vibrant community of students with diverse interests, unified by mathematics, the Brown undergraduate experience will be made much richer and more fulfilling.